-Long-term borrowing from a related party is a non-interest bearing loan from a related party of the Company relating to the original paid-in capital contribution in the Company's wholly-owned subsidiary, Rise King Century Technology Development (Beijing) Co., Ltd. ("Rise King WFOE"), which is not expected to be repaid within one year.
+Long-term borrowing from a related party is a non-interest bearing loan from a related party of the Company relating to the original paid-in capital contribution in the Company's wholly-owned subsidiary Rise King Century Technology Development (Beijing) Co., Ltd. ("Rise King WFOE"), which is not expected to be repaid within one year.

-14. Warrant liabilities
+14. The Financing and warrant liabilities

-The Company issued common stock purchase warrants to certain institutional investors and the Company's placement agent in the registered direct offerings consummated in February 2021 (the "2021 Financing") and December 2020 (the "2020 Financing").
-Warrants issued to the investors and placement agent in the 2021 Financing were referred to as the "2021 Investors Warrants" and the "2021 Placement Agent Warrants", respectively.
-Warrants issued to the investors and placement agent in the 2020 Financing were referred to as the "2020 Investors Warrants" and the "2020 Placement Agent Warrants", respectively.
-The warrants issued in the 2021 Financing and the 2020 Financing were referred to collectively as the "Warrants".
-The Company accounted for the Warrants as derivative liabilities and measured at fair value with changes in fair value be recorded in earnings in each reporting period.
+The Company issued warrants to certain institutional investors and the Company's placement agent in the registered direct offerings consummated in February 2021 (the "2021 Financing") and December 2020 (the "2020 Financing") which warrants were accounted for as derivative liabilities and measured at fair value with changes in fair value be recorded in earnings in each reporting period.
+The warrants issued in the 2020 Financing expired during the year ended December 31, 2023.